rhaulh/Bookra1n/README.md

 - downloads.28.sqlitedb → modified database
 - BLDatabaseManager → modified binary
-- asset3.epub → contains modified com.apple.MobileGestalt.plist
+- asset.epub → contains modified com.apple.MobileGestalt.plist
 - Empty minimal plist file

 All these files must be hosted on a server that customizes them and properly signed/edited for the specific device.
 NOTE.
 Added a Basic Implementation

 - NEW MobileGestalt Files are needed to complete activation.
 Server Side has only a few for some iOS Builds
 - SMALL UTILITY FOR REGISTERING SERIALS: [https://github.com/rhaulh/A12BypassAdminSerials](https://github.com/rhaulh/A12BypassAdminSerials)
   🎯 **Usage**

 1. Connect the iOS device via USB
 2. Make sure it is on the Activation screen (Hello screen) and connected to WiFi